Group Health Insurance

 He uses his employer’s policy mostly for his father, while he has additional cover available for himself under his own health policy.
 Additionally, the sum assured under his employer’s policy adds to the sum insured available under his individual policy providing him a larger umbrella for health risks.

-While comparing the list of cashless hospitals for both policies, he discovered that jointly they cover more than 10,000 health care centers across the country, which is an added advantage in case of emergency.
+While comparing the list of cashless hospitals for both policies, he discovered that jointly they cover more than 10,000 health care centers across the country, which is an added advantage in case of an emergency.